 Many states categorize damage to property worth less than $1,000 as a misdemeanor, while anything worth $1,000 or more is a felony.
 This amount can differ among states or depending on the type of property.
 For example, some states set a $500 limit to misdemeanors but consider any damage to a motor vehicle a felony.

 Each state has its own set of penalties that cover vandalism.
 Here are the most commonly encountered punishments.

 - Jail.
-A jail sentence for vandalism can range from for a few days in jail to several years in prison, depending on the amount of damage done.
-If you have a previous conviction for vandalism, or have a criminal record for any other offenses, you may face increased jail penalties.
+A jail sentence for vandalism can range from a few days in jail to several years in prison, depending on the amount of damage done.
+If you have a previous conviction for vandalism or have a criminal record for any other offenses, you may face increased jail penalties.

 - Fines.
 Fines for vandalism differ widely by state as well, ranging from several hundred dollars to up to $25,000 or more for the most serious offenses.
 You pay these fines directly to the court and not to the property owner.